 This is how he was able to resist life on a totally frozen Earth

-If someone could have seen the Earth from space some 630 million years ago, they would have found a large white ball.
+If someone might have seen the Earth from space some 630 million years ago, they would have found a large white ball.
 Neither seas nor continents were visible, covered by a thick layer of ice half a kilometer thick that stretched almost uniformly from pole to pole.
 With an average temperature of 50 degrees below zero, those global ice remained for more than ten million years, giving rise to a phenomenon that has been repeated at least twice in the history of the planet.
 It is not for nothing that geologists refer to these events as ‘Snowball Earth’, and the one 630 million years ago was the most recent known.

 A new study led by researchers at the Wuhan University of Geosciences in China, and just published in ‘Nature Communications’ introduces, however, the idea that that great global glaciation may not have covered the entire surface of the planet.

-Geochemical evidence from ancient rocks, indeed, suggests that vast areas of open sea could have become ice-free and persisted north of the Tropic of Cancer, a region previously considered too cold to support life during this period.
+Geochemical evidence from ancient rocks, indeed, suggests that vast areas of open sea might have become ice-free and persisted north of the Tropic of Cancer, a region previously considered too cold to support life during this period.
 “There was a habitable zone,” says Shuhai Xiao, a geobiologist at Virginia State University and co-author of the new paper.
 And it was probably “wider than thought.”

 reasonable doubts